I can help beginning students on bassoon learn the basics.

 I teach beginner bassoon.
 I can help students learn to read music, play with good tone and technique, learn fingerings, and play from a book or school band music.

-Your lessons are up to you!
+Your lesson specifics are up to you!
 If you know what you want to learn, I'll help get you there.
 If you don't know where to start, I can lead you through the fundamentals and help you set goals.

 I like to keep things positive in music lessons.
 Music is, after all, for fun and enjoyment!
 I like to blend teaching technique and musicianship, while keeping things fun.